Sea turtles in the Pacific

 Why are warmer beach sands especially threatening to sea turtles’ survival?

 Apart from rising sea levels and storms which threaten nesting habitats, sea turtles are especially affected by temperature: sex determination in a developing turtle doesn’t depend on chromosomes but on the temperature of the sand of the nest.
 At 29 °C the ratio of males to females is 1:1, but higher temperatures cause more females and less males to hatch.
 In the future the balance is feared to tip so that populations may collapse.
-Researchers propose protecting especially white beaches which heat up less under the sun. (see article More sea turtles will be born female as climate warms, theguardian.com)
+Researchers propose protecting especially white beaches which heat up less under the sun.
+Article More sea turtles will be born female as climate warms (theguardian.com).

 Why do turtles eat plastic?

 Most turtles eat jellyfish, hunting by sight, but plastic bags looking like jellyfish are not in their repertoire of dangers!
-(Another reason to hate plastic bags, care2.com)
+Another reason to hate plastic bags, seeturtles.org.

 More on turtles of Lanyu »